oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

 ## Task <if type="freesql">4:</if><if type="freetier">6:</if> SQLcl MCP server

-1. In VS Code, open the Command Palette and enter: <kbd>Configure Cline SQLcl MCP</kbd>
+1. In VS Code, open the Command Palette and begin typing or search for: <kbd>Configure Cline SQLcl MCP</kbd>.
+Once located, press Enter.

   ![configure-cline-sqlcl-mcp-server-option](./images/lab-2/configure-cline-sqlcl-mcp-server-option.png " ")